morph-l2/morph-doc/docs/build-on-morph/build-on-morph/1-difference-between-morph-and-ethereum.md

 ### **CodeHash**

-Related to this, we maintain two types of codehash for each contract bytecode: Keccak hash and Poseidon hash.
+- There are two types of codehash for each contract bytecode: `KeccakCodeHash`and `PoseidonCodeHash`.

-`KeccakCodeHash` is kept to maintain compatibility for `EXTCODEHASH`. `PoseidonCodeHash` is used for verifying the correctness of bytecodes loaded in the zkEVM, where Poseidon hashing is far more efficient.
+- `KeccakCodeHash` is kept to maintain compatibility for EXTCODEHASH.

+- `PoseidonCodeHash` is used for verifying the correctness of bytecodes loaded in the zkEVM, where Poseidon hashing is far more efficient.

 ### CodeSize

-When verifying `EXTCODESIZE`, it is expensive to load the whole contract data into the zkEVM.
-Instead, we store the contract size in storage during contract creation.
-This way, we do not need to load the code — a storage proof is sufficient to verify this opcode.
+When verifying `EXTCODESIZE`, loading the entire contract data into the zkEVM is costly.
+Instead, we store the contract size in storage at contract creation.
+This approach avoids the need to load the code, as storage proof is sufficient to verify this opcode.

 ## Block Time
 :::tip Block Time Subject to Change

-Currently blocks are produced every second and empty block if no transctions for 5 seconds.
-However, that value may change in the future.
+Blocks are produced every second, with an empty block generated if there are no transactions for 5 seconds.
+However, this frequency may change in the future.
 :::

 To compare, Ethereum has a block time of ~12 seconds.

-This was chosen for two reasons:
+Reasons for Faster Block Time in Morph
+User Experience:

-- Having faster, constant block time results in quicker feedback and a better user experience.
+- A faster, consistent block time provides quicker feedback, enhancing the user experience.

-- As we optimize the zkEVM circuits in our testnets, even if we maintain a smaller gas limit per block or batch, we can still reach higher throughput than Ethereum.
+- Optimization: As we refine the zkEVM circuits in our testnets, we can achieve higher throughput than Ethereum, even with a smaller gas limit per block or batch.

 Notice: